orpheuslummis/risc0/examples/zktables/README.md

 - `zktables vote`: This command is used by participants to send their vote.
 The command takes in three parameters: a number N which represents the vote, a publickey PK of the aggregation node and a host HOST address which is where the aggregation node is located.

+In the proof of concept:
+- the public key scheme used is RSA (Rivest–Shamir–Adleman)
-In the proof of concept, the aggregation `f(votes)` is just averaging.
+- the aggregation `f(votes)` is just averaging

 ## Run it locally